 Seaspray Hotel, Placencia: $55/night

 Placencia is an expensive part of Belize, but Seaspray Hotel is one of the best budget options in town.
 For $55 a night, we had access to a beachside room (they have economy rooms for $33 a night) on the best stretch of sand in town.
-With beautiful views of the ocean and sunloungers to relax on during the day, this was an excellent choice, and well worth splurging on.
+With beautiful views of the ocean and sun-loungers to relax on during the day, this was an excellent choice, and well worth splurging on.
 They aren’t listed on any of the online booking websites, so you’ll need to book through their website.
-Read reviews on TripAdvisor.

 Axios Sun Apartments, Caye Caulker: $52/night

 Caye Caulker is the party hotspot of Belize, so you can expect to shell out extortionate amounts for a stay on the island.
 I’m talking $30 for a 6-bed dorm expensive here!
 The apartment we chose wasn’t anything amazing, so I’d recommend shopping around to find somewhere slightly better for the same price.
-I’d look to book Sea N Sun Guesthouse for $71 a night next time, or Blue Wave Guesthouse ($31 a night) if I was on a tight budget, as both receive excellent reviews.
+I’d look to book Sea N Sun Guesthouse for $71 a night next time, as it receives excellent reviews.